At Rainforest, we believe QA doesn't have to suck.

 It’s tempting to test as many things as possible in the name of quality assurance.
-But if you’re already struggling to keep up with test maintenance, seriously reconsider adding a new test to your suite until you’ve retired an old one.
+But not all user flows in your application are equally important, and test coverage is expensive in maintenance costs.
+So if you’re already struggling to keep up with test maintenance, reconsider adding a new test to your suite until you’ve retired an old one.

 For each test you create, cover a user flow that is as finite as possible.
 Short tests finish quickly, are easier to debug, and are easier to maintain.

-When a broken test is detected, promptly evaluate it to determine whether it should be fixed or removed.
+When a broken test is detected, promptly evaluate it using the guidelines in this section to determine whether it should be fixed or removed.
 Code review policies should require that the test suite be free of broken tests before code can be merged.

 The test environment is the most overlooked aspect of good testing.
 Thoughtful configuration of test environments and seeding state are critical to creating a system designed for quality.

 Inconsistency among test environments adds unnecessary complexity to debugging any issues revealed by testing.

 Therefore, use automation both to create and deploy to test environments as part of your CI/CD pipeline.
 Using automation to standardize test environments makes issues easier to reproduce, debug, and write tests for.